 Base salary is used to provide NEOs with a fixed amount of annual cash compensation.
 The Compensation Committee views base salary as a way to attract and retain talent by providing a reliable source of income while also motivating strong business performance without encouraging excessive risk taking.
-Base salaries represent a relatively small percentage of our overall compensation to increase alignment with our stockholders' interests and motivate performance that creates sustainable long-term stockholder value.
+Base salaries represent a relatively small percentage of our overall compensation in order to ensure that our programs provide significant alignment with our stockholders' interests.

 Each year, the Compensation Committee evaluates each NEO's base salary and the other components of his or her compensation to ensure that total compensation is in line with our overall compensation philosophy.
-Data from our benchmarking peer group indicated that the 2016 base salaries for our NEOs as a group (other than the CEO) were, on average, slightly below market median.
+Data from our benchmarking peer group indicated that the 2018 base salaries for our NEOs as a group (other than the CEO) were, on average, slightly below market median.
+The Committee addressed some of these gaps with the increases reflected in the table below.